pedrohfmacedo/SystemVerilog_Projects/README.md

 * Design an FSM, starting with only a textual description of its operation.
 * Implement a digital design using the SystemVerilog HDL.
 * Write a testbench using the SystemVerilog HDL

+## Project 5: Converter BCD
+​
+### Project Overview

+The ConvertBCD block was created, which converts only one input signal to the BCD type output, that is, a [3:0] output was instantiated together
+Made a 1:4 input block, for reuse.

+### Learning Objectives
+* Design an FSM, starting with only a textual description of its operation.
+* Implement a digital design using the SystemVerilog HDL.
+* Write a testbench using the SystemVerilog HDL

+## Project 6: FSM BCD to binary
+​
+### Project Overview

+FSM BCD that converts only one input signal to the BCD type output, that is, a [3:0] output and reusing the project_05 block

+### Learning Objectives
+* Design an FSM, starting with only a textual description of its operation.
+* Implement a digital design using the SystemVerilog HDL.
+* Write a testbench using the SystemVerilog HDL